-Students will satisfy the Social Sciences requirement by taking two courses typically offered through the Departments of Economics, Geography and the Environment, Political Science, Psychology, or Sociology, which are designated by the appropriate attribute.
+Students satisfy the Social Sciences requirement by taking two courses typically offered through the Departments of Economics, Gender and Women's Studies, Geography and the Environment, Global Interdisciplinary Studies, Political Science, Psychology, or Sociology, which are designated by the appropriate attribute.

-Students majoring in Economics, Geography and the Environment, Political Science, Psychology, or Sociology fulfill the Core Social Science requirement through the requirements for their major.
+Students majoring in Economics, Education, Geography and the Environment, Political Science, Psychology, or Sociology fulfill the Core Social Science requirement through the requirements for their major.

-VIII.FINE ARTS (1 COURSE)
+VIII.
+FINE ARTS (1 COURSE)

 The Fine Arts requirement is met through courses that foster and develop an understanding and appreciation of artistic creativity.
 While some courses may focus on the creative processes that go into making a work of art, others may focus on analysis and interpretation of the products of that artistic creativity.
-Special designated courses in English, Communication Theater, Studio Art, Art History, and (e.g., Rhetoric/Performance and Media/Film Studies), designated with the appropriate attribute, fulfill the core requirement.
+Courses in Theater, Studio Art, Art History, English, and Communication (e.g., Rhetoric/Performance and Media/Film Studies), designated with the appropriate attribute, fulfill the core requirement.
 Please note that not all Studio Art courses meet the Fine Arts requirement.